Sukelluskello/Tarsier/README.md

 Tarsier
 ======

-Python thing for testing websockets
+Python thing for out-of-band replication of resource data store in multiple availability zones.